aishapeng/housing_price/README.md

 To sum up, this geographical map shows users the reality of how much they should earn per month in order to purchase a house in their desired location.

 ![image](https://user-images.githubusercontent.com/55709960/157468021-6f23eee2-5e0f-44b4-95a2-ebd0063e23a2.png)

+#### Key Takeaways:
+- we can see that All type of houses has declined compared to 2020.
+SO we can conclude that covid has caused housing prices in KL to depreciate.
+While for Sabah, we observe a totally different trend.
+The housing price has appreciated.
+The only one that show depriciation is terraced house.
+We can conclude that covid did not affect the housing prices in Sabah.
+- KL has the most expensive house in 2021.

 ## House Price Prediction
 <ul>